jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 31
 03
 CYBER THREAT LANDSCAPE REPORT 2022
+W

-Welcome to our annual review of the most significant cyber threats and trends from 2021\.
+  elcome to our annual review of the most significant cyber threats and trends from 2021\.
 While there were continuations of trend lines that have been mainstays of the threat landscape for the past few years, there were also some unexpected developments that warrant mention.
 The increase in the highest